sisbell/stackwire-gpt/README.md

 | run_depth           | the depth of a prompt chain.
 Default value is 0                                                         |
 | ai_config           | the configuration parameters that are sent to OpenAI.
 You may add any legal parameters that OpenAI uses |

-Next create your prompt file: You can name it anything, in our case it is **data/prompt.template**.
+Next create your prompt file: You can name it anything, in our case it is **data/prompt.txt**.
 An example is given below.
-The template value from the experiment file will replace the special syntax {{COMMANDER_NAME}}
+The template value from the experiment file will replace the special syntax ${rank}
 ```
 Write me a story about ${rank}.
 One Sentence Only.
 ```